ntk148v/til/linux/network-performance-ultimate-guide.md

 ### 2.3.
 IRQ Affinity

-- IRQs have an associated "affinity property", `snmp_affinity`, which defines the CPU cores that are allowed to execute the Interrupt Service Routines (ISRs) for that IRQ.
+- IRQs have an associated "affinity property", `smp_affinity`, which defines the CPU cores that are allowed to execute the Interrupt Service Routines (ISRs) for that IRQ.
 This property can be used to improve application performance by assigning both interrupt affinity and the application's thread affinity to one or more specific CPU cores.
 This allows cache line sharing between the specified interrupt and application threads.
 - By default, it is controlled by [`irqbalancer`](https://github.com/Irqbalance/irqbalance) daemon.

 ```shell